KrasnyIwanowicz/KrasnyIwanowicz/README.md

-- 👋 Hi, I’m @KrasnyIwanowicz
+- 👋 Hi, I’m Madeleine.
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning front n' backend programming languages
+- 🌱 I’m currently learning about Ethical Hacking and Reverse engineering.
-- 💞️ I’d love to collaborate with you <3
+- 💞️ I’d love to collaborate with you. <3
-- 📫 Contact me via Instagram: maddieiwanska_
+- 📫 Contact me via Instagram: _.iwanka_

 <!---
 KrasnyIwanowicz/KrasnyIwanowicz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.